donghyun4957/VFT-LIO/README.md

 ## 📸 Example Results

-We provide example results using our proposed VFT-LIO method in repetitive environments such as tunnels and bridges.
+We provide example results using our proposed method in repetitive environments such as tunnels and bridges.
 As shown below, the system demonstrates robust odometry estimation even in highly repetitive environments, such as tunnels and bridges.

 <p align="center">